pmpk20/WinterPaper/README.md

 - This works locally on my machine and HPC so hopefully does for you too.
 - Current issues:
   - The *model.rds* and *unconditionalWTP* are too large for github so do not appear here.
+- I have anonymised all location data where possible.
+  - The raw coordinates and postcodes inthe survey data now direct to the University of Kent.
+  - The processed postcodes and coordinates are now generalised to much larger areas than we used.
+  - For the full survey data please email the RELATE Project.

 ------------------------------
 ##### Folders: